5 Reasons I Prefer Spain Over America (Miami)

 So far, here in Catalonia, besides some linguistic discrimination (because I don’t speak Catalan), people in the street always try to help you.
 So far, I have made many friends and even my landlords have been the best so far!

 3. No Frat or Sororities Parties and… NO FOOTBALL! (you know which one!)

-On the other hand, every time I have go out here, even when is not what I used to, I am actually able to find myself.
-I can always drink a beer, talk about my country, heard stories from other towns in Catalonia and have a good time with them, but nothing too hardcore.
+On the other hand, every time I have to go out here, even when is not what I used to, I am actually able to find myself.
+I can always drink a beer, talk about my country, hear stories from other towns in Catalonia and have a good time with them, but nothing too hardcore.
 Nope, I have never been able to tolerate beer pong, which takes me to the next point.

 4. Cheap Beer (or wine if you can drink it!)

 I love the feeling of asking for a caña (a beer) and paying 1,50 euros for that.
 If I tried going out with my friends in Miami, I wouldn’t pay less than $4 for any beer (name the worst, and yes).
 For those who drink wine, this is paradise.
 You can get an acceptable wine bottle for 2 euros.
 Hence me that I can’t drink wine!

 I must say I have been basically cooking all the time (of course, money saver!) but every time I go out, I get to try something even better.
 I have a deep crush with Patatas Bravas and Jamón Serrano.
 On the other hand, I would never say I ate badly in Miami.
 In fact, food was one of the best things I did while living in Miami.

 It was in Miami when I actually get to try and fell in love forever with Peruvian and Colombian food.
 It was the place where I found the best Brazilian buffet I have ever been to, Camila’s!
 And I was never able to get homesick because on the same avenue, there was an amazing Puerto Rican Restaurant.